 Vegan options scavenged from the free breakfast at Chic Hostel – nothing crazy, but enough to get through to lunch

-This place was also on my short list of accommodation, especially because the owners have their cute pet dogs on site!
+I stayed here one night before catching a flight the next morning, and it’s one of the cleanest hostels I’ve ever stayed in.
+Plus the beds were actually comfortable, unlike the rock hard beds in most of Thailand.
+The owners also have their cute pet French bulldog on site!
 Prices start at about 10€ per night for a bed in the dorm (female dorms also available).
-Slightly pricier than where I stayed, but it has a lovely vintage design and a full kitchen at your disposal.
+It has a lovely vintage design and a full kitchen at your disposal.
+They have a huge wooden table that I enjoyed doing work at in the living room, plus free coffee and tea!
 I mean, look at this face of their resident fur baby:

 Cute dog at Analog Hostel

 For the digital nomad and flashpackers among you, this place has a built in co-working space with printer access!
 This was also on my short list, even the dorms have massive beds with barriers for privacy and the design looks so nice.
 I notoriously hate dorms these days, but I think even I could handle this one since you can close yourself off with a curtain and get a double bed.
 They have private rooms, too.
 Bed in a dorm starts at less than 8€ per night.
 Laundry service onsite as well.

 If you’re not into a dorm or even being in a private room in a hostel, check this guest house out.
 It was my top pick before I got lured in by Chic Hostel.
 Prices start around 12€ for a private room with a fan.
 It’s walking distance to Khao San Road (backpacker party area) and Ethos Vegan Cafe, but not right in the madness.
 Good location if you mostly wanna walk everywhere and be walking distance to a few vegan places and lots of bars and cafes.